 The Hildreth Street Market is also a highlight of the area, often recognised as a ‘secret south London gem’.
 A significant cash injection recently has funded this local go-to destination right at the heart of Balham, and it is its status that helps draw a crowd to the local businesses in Balham.

 Overnight stayers in Balham extended stay apartments may be looking for a night out, and this may revolve around what’s on at ‘The Bedford’.
 Not only is it a great pub, but also a live venue for top comedy acts and music.
 Performances from the likes of Ed Sheeran and Paolo Nutini have taken place here.
 Its reputation for good quality food has been heightened too in recent times, making The Bedford a standout attraction in the neighbourhood.

 Ultimately, as small as the neighbourhood of Balham is, it's 'bleisure' environment packs a real punch.
 Not only is the business infrastructure up to standard, but the atmosphere and local attractions make staying in Balham corporate accommodation a prospect for both success and enjoyable leisure.

 The two closest international airports to the centre of Balham are London Heathrow (LHW) and London City (LCY), both no further than a fifty-five-minute car journey away from the London neighbourhood, to the west and east respectively.
-Taxi transfers could also be arranged to-and-from some of our Balham corporate housing options for airports of guest’s choosing.
+Taxi transfers could also be arranged to-and-from some of our Balham furnished housing options for airports of guest’s choosing.